Best Lighting For Art Studios & More

 Assess Your Current Art Studio Lights

 If you’re not working in a windowless room, your studio likely gets at least some natural light during the day.
-Even if it’s not enough to be productive or useful, you should still factor that into your art studio lighting set-up.
+Even if it’s not enough to be productive or useful, you should still factor that into your studio lighting set-up.

-If your space already has lighting, take stock of what’s there.
+If your space already has some art studio lighting, take stock of what’s there.
 The wiring and existing lighting may save you time and money, especially if you’re renting a dedicated studio space in a commercial building.

-However, if you’re setting up a creative space at home, keep in mind that most overhead residential lighting likely won’t be bright enough to qualify as the best art studio lighting.
+However, if you’re setting up a creative space at home, keep in mind that most overhead residential lighting likely won’t be bright enough to create the best lighting for your art studio.

 To audit your existing art studio lighting, follow these steps:

 - Lay out some of your work (e.g. photos, prints, paintings, sculptures, etc.).